Alpheus-godswill1/blogging_system3/README.md

 ![authority_commt3](https://user-images.githubusercontent.com/60825409/206926577-f4d64c0f-5489-401f-9c5c-ccf7ce34a3ef.png)

-> Script to check how many users of the website actually commented.
+> Script to check how many users of the website commented.

 ![Comments1](https://user-images.githubusercontent.com/60825409/206926702-7db51067-dcfe-4613-a3ca-f7259d2485de.png)

->> Script to instantiate comment class ( that is to actually call the class created for the comment section)
+>> Script to instantiate comment class ( that is to call the class created for the comment section)

 ![comment_instantiation](https://user-images.githubusercontent.com/60825409/206926744-b0298e6a-0609-4d51-8445-d34a70f31d3f.png)

 ![Instantiate_comment2](https://user-images.githubusercontent.com/60825409/206926765-98dfe5ae-b047-4742-a40b-7849b95e506c.png)

-> PHP script to change the status of the comment in DB to either 'unapproved' or 'approved' dynamically with ease .
+> PHP script to change the status of the comment in DB to either 'unapproved' or 'approved' dynamically with ease.

 ![Change_Status_commt1](https://user-images.githubusercontent.com/60825409/206926812-5db8322f-0163-4640-ba38-a0735812f7cb.png)